root-project/root/docbook/users-guide/Graphics.md

 Activate the *manipulator* by moving the mouse over one of these components (which turns yellow to indicate active state).
 Click with left mouse and drag this active component to perform the manipulation.
-Toggle between the *manipulator* types using the ‘x’, ‘c’, ‘v’ keys while the mouse cursoris above the manipulator.
+Toggle between the *manipulator* types using the ‘x', ‘c', ‘v' keys while the mouse cursoris above the manipulator.
 Note: Manipulators cannot be controlled via the API at present.